codestothestars/nmtk/README.md

        * Use the appropriate linux commands to ensure that the celery daemon is started when the server boots (sudo update-rc.d celeryd-nmtk defaults).
 This creates a global service named `celeryd-nmtk`.
+       * Reboot and run `service celeryd-nmtk status` to verify that the new service has started automatically.

  2. By default, files for the NMTK server will go in the nmtk_files subdirectory, create this directory if it does not exist, and ensure that you have write